bmeurant/technical-docs/software-architecture/architectural-styles/modular-monolith.md

 ---
 # Modular Monolith Architecture

-The **Modular Monolith** is an architectural style that combines the operational simplicity of a [[monolithic|monolith]] with the modularity benefits of **microservices**.
+The **Modular Monolith** is an architectural style that combines the operational simplicity of a [[monolithic|monolith]] with the modularity benefits of [[microservices|microservices]].
 It is a single application, deployed as a single unit, but its internal organization is highly structured into distinct and loosely coupled modules.
 Each module represents an independent business capability.

 * **Core Principles:**
     * **Separation of Concerns:** Each module is a self-contained functional unit, with its own business logic, internal API, and, ideally, its own data schema.
 It does not directly access other modules' data.